KostasValeckas/PyLongslit/_sources/identify.rst.txt

    The end products of the pipeline will depend highly on the quality of the line identification.
-   The :ref:`wavelength calibration routine <wavecalib>` will use the identified lines to refine the line centers and trace the lines through the whole detector - but it can not find new lines if they have not been manually identified.
-The line identification puts an upper boudanry on how well the :ref:`wavelength calibration routine <wavecalib>` can perform.
+   The :ref:`wavelength calibration routine <wavecalib>` will use the identified lines to refine the line centers and trace the lines through the whole detector - but it cannot find new lines if they have not been manually identified.
+The line identification puts an upper boundary on how well the :ref:`wavelength calibration routine <wavecalib>` can perform.
    Even though this step is by far the most time-consuming, it should not be rushed.
-However, you will very likely be unable to identify all lines, and the ones that causes uncertainty should be left out.
+However, you will very likely be unable to identify all lines, and the ones that cause uncertainty should be left out.
 Try to identify lines in all parts of the spectrum.

 **Saving the line list**: